imrangthub/REPOSITORY_MANAGER/README.md

-For Maven Need to update maven settings.xml file for
+For Maven download dependency Need to update maven settings.xml file for
 servers:

 		<server>